-HES is also in a Limited Liability Partnership with Glasgow School of Art in the Centre for Digital Documentation and Visualisation LLP (CDDV LLP).
+HES was also in a Limited Liability Partnership with Glasgow School of Art, Centre for Digital Documentation and Visualisation LLP (CDDV LLP).
 HES and Glasgow School of Art agreed to dissolve the partnership and the partnership was dissolved on 1 June 2021.

 The activities of HES are distinct from the Historic Scotland Foundation Trust (Charity number SC032044), which was set up in 2001 as an independent charitable trust to accept donations, gifts and legacies for the work of Historic Scotland or any successor body.

-We employ around 1400 staff in a variety of professions from conservation and construction, to archaeology, archives, and more.
-Some staff are seasonal employees who work at our visitor sites as Stewards, Guides and within Admission and Retail teams.
+We employ around 1,400 staff in a variety of professions from conservation, to archaeology, archives, and more.
+Some are seasonal employees who work at our visitor sites as Stewards, Guides and within Admission and Retail teams.

-For all staff we employ, whether permanent or short-term posts, we require proof of eligibility to work in the UK.
+For all people we employ, whether permanent or short-term posts, we require proof of eligibility to work in the UK.
 This is verified during the recruitment process before any offer of employment.

 We work in partnership with our three recognised Trade Unions:

 - Unite the Union